Your Online Trail Report and Travel Guide for ATVs the U.S. & Canada

 Trail Regulations

 The Langlade County ATV trail system is a two-way trail.
 It is located on existing logging roads which are open to motor vehicle traffic, licensed vehicles and many other recreationalists.
-Off trail riding is strictly prohibited; this includes any forest road that is gated, cabled, posed, ditched or signed prohibiting the travel of unauthorized vehicles.
-Side-by-side vehicles or UTVs and LUVs such as: mules, gators, rangers, rhinos and prowlers will be allowed on Langlade County trails and forest roads.
+Off trail riding is strictly prohibited; this includes any forest road that is gated, cabled, posted, ditched or signed prohibiting the travel of unauthorized vehicles.
+Side-by-side vehicles or UTVs and LUVs such as: mules, gators, rangers, rhinos and prowlers are allowed on Langlade County trails and forest roads.
 ATVs with stuffed tires or chains are prohibited.
-Also, ATVs are not allowed on the Ice Age Hiking Trails.
+Also, ATV/UTVs are not allowed on the Ice Age Hiking Trails.
 The trail can be recognized with yellow paint on the trees adjacent to the trail.
 The ATV trails are marked by orange trailblazers/brown ATV signs.
 Please use caution and appropriate speed.
-Langlade County ATV trail system does require users to display either a Wisconsin registration or an ATV trail pass.
+Langlade County ATV/UTV trail system does require users to display either a Wisconsin registration or an ATV/UTV trail pass.
 Click here for more information.

 ATVs are allowed on state-funded snowmobile trails, but only after 10 days after the trails officially open and when temperatures are under 28°F.